GuilhermeVDG/DevHouse/README.md

-An API for registering homes for rent
+An API in NODE.js for registering homes for rent